Jhabindra-bioinfo/DeepH-Immune/README.md

 # DeepH-Immune
-**Hybrid Deep Learning Model for Identifying MHC Class II Immunogenic Epitopes Recognized by T Cell Receptors**
+**DeepH-Immune: A Hybrid Deep Learning Model for Identifying MHC Class II Immunogenic Peptides Recognized by T Cell Receptors**

 DeepH-Immune is a hybrid deep learning framework for predicting **MHC class II peptide immunogenicity** by explicitly modeling peptide–MHC interactions and integrating evolutionary information from protein language models.
 This repository provides **Python Jupyter notebooks** for training, evaluation, and interpretation.